awesomelistsio/awesome/README.md

 ## Blogging

 * **[Awesome Blogging](https://github.com/awesomelistsio/awesome-blogging):** A curated list of awesome tools, resources, platforms, and tips for bloggers of all levels.
+* **[Awesome Blogging Monetization](https://github.com/awesomelistsio/awesome-blogging-monetization):** A curated list of tools, platforms, strategies, and resources for blog monetization.
 * **[Awesome Ghost](https://github.com/awesomelistsio/awesome-ghost):** A curated list of awesome resources, themes, plugins, and tools for the Ghost blogging platform.
+* **[Awesome Microblogging](https://github.com/awesomelistsio/awesome-microblogging):** A curated list of tools, platforms, resources, and strategies for microblogging.
 * **[Awesome Travel Blogging](https://github.com/awesomelistsio/awesome-travel-blogging):** A curated list of awesome resources, tools, platforms, and tips for travel bloggers.
 * **[Awesome WordPress](https://github.com/awesomelistsio/awesome-wordpress):** A curated list of resources for WordPress.